tankh99/tp/docs/DeveloperGuide.md

     * If the current command index is already 0, it will play a Boop sound to indicate that there is are no more commands left to undo
 1. `redo()` - Increments the current command index by 1

-Below shows expected behaviour of the command history from a series of actions.
+Below shows the expected behaviour of the command history from a series of actions.
 - red text - denotes where the command index is currently pointing at.
 - NA - the initial state of the command history